Limit Omaha8 (PLO8) is a very different animal from its two closest relatives,

 Money goes to money in big bet poker.

-(This article is about ring game PLO8, especially where the player stacks are fairly deep.
-Tournament PLO8 and games where players only have relatively
+(This article is about ring game PLO8 with no pot cap, especially where the player stacks are fairly deep.
+Tournament PLO8, capped games and games where players

 The most important reason PLO8 games exist as much as they do online is: a high percentage of online poker players drastically overestimate their